 |Feature Disentanglement for Pose-Invariant Face Recognition

 Face recognition under large pose variations is a persistent challenge due to under-representation in training data.
-We learn a CNN-based feature representation that is invariant to pose, without requiring extensive pose coverage in training data.
-We seek a rich embedding that encodes identity features, as well as non-identity ones such as pose and landmarks.
-Our metric learning explicitly disentangles identity and pose, by demanding alignment between feature reconstructions through various combinations of identity and pose features.
+We learn a CNN-based feature representation that is invariant to pose, without requiring extensive coverage in training data.
+Our embedding encodes identity features, as well as non-identity ones such as pose and landmarks.
+Our metric learning explicitly disentangles identity and pose, by aligning feature reconstructions through various combinations of identity and pose features.
 We achieve state-of-art performances on Multi-PIE, 300W-LP and CFP datasets.

 Appears in Reconstruction-Based Disentanglement for Pose-invariant Face Recognition, ICCV 2017